octobercms/docs/help-publishing-packages.md

 <a name="laravel-aliases-service-providers"></a>
 ### Aliases & Service Providers

-By default, October CMS will automatically load Laravel packages using the `package:discover` Artisan command, which is called every time composer updates.
-However, you may also manually register Service Providers and Aliases provided by external Laravel packages that are used by your plugins using the the `App` facade in the `register()` method.
+If the Laravel package contains any Service Providers and Aliases, you should manually register them in your plugins using the the `App` facade in the `register()` method.

     public function register()
     {